idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 	- firewalls and antivirus software
 	- intrusion detection and protection systems
 	- constrained interfaces
-	- access control lists
+	- access logs and audits
 	- encryption measures
-- These controls can
 - **Administrative Controls** are policies, procedures, or guidelines that define personnel or business practices in accordance with the organisations security goals.
 These can apply to:
 	- Employee hiring and termination
 	- Equipment and internet usage
 	- Physical access to facilities
 	- Separation of duties
 	- Data classification
+## Secure Software Development